 Stephen J. Koenig

 Stephen J. Koenig has worked as a private investigator for thirty plus years, and that work has informed his writing.
-Growing up on a farm on the edge of the Nebraska Sandhills, being married for 34 years, being Catholic and a little dyslexic informed his writing as well.
+Growing up on a farm on the edge of the Nebraska Sandhills, being married for 35 years, and a little dyslexic informed his writing as well.
 He has written the following books which are available at AMAZON.COM.
 Articles he has written on the private investigative profession are also noted below.
 If you have any questions, please send him an email.

 Amazon Links – Attached to each book cover below.